-A facelift (rhytidectomy), is performed on patients concerned with the signs of ageing.
-Things like deep wrinkles and droopy, sagging jowls are addressed in this procedure leaving you with a younger, natural version of yourself.
+A facelift or Rhytidectomy is performed on patients concerned with the signs of ageing.
+Concerns like deep wrinkles and droopy, sagging jowls are addressed in this procedure leaving you with a younger, natural version of yourself.

-Facelift procedures have a quicker recovery to result ratio.
-Final results are not instant, they occur over time.
-Recovery times do vary depending on the age and general health of the patient as well as the extent of surgery required.
+Facelift procedure results are not instantaneous, they occur over time.
+Recovery times do vary depending on your age and general health as well as the extent of surgery required.

 Facelift Recovery Week 1

 During this time Dr Sackelariou advises no full-body showers.
 In the first week showers or bathing need to be from the neck down, no washing the face or hair.

 Day 1.
 Surgery is performed in an accredited private hospital.
 After surgery, you may feel unsteady and sleepy.
 You will be taken to a ward and looked after by hospital staff with a visit from Dr Sackelariou at the end of the day.

 Day 2.
 Dr Sackelariou will see you on the ward before you are discharged from hospital.
 He will put you in a facial compression mask.
 This is to be worn for 7 days unless advised otherwise and only removed on day 7.
 You will be advised to keep your head above heart level, so no bending over or tipping the head forward.

 You will have previously organised support from family or friends to drive you home safely and care for you for the first 48 hours after surgery.
 You will be given antibiotics to take while you’re at home.